basvdberg/IncrementalJoin/README.md

 A and B arrived on the same day within the output window.
 - `delta_arrival_time == 0`
-- `A.RecordDT is contained in the output window`
+- `A.RecDate is contained in the output window`
-- `B.RecordDT is contained in the output window`.
+- `B.RecDate is contained in the output window`.
 This follows from the first 2 conditions.
 - if `enforce_sliding_join_window` then
-  - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
+  - `B.RecDate is contained in the sliding join window of df_a.RecDate`
-- `Output.RecordDT = max(df_A.RecordDT, df_B.RecordDT)`
+- `Output.RecDate = max(df_A.RecDate, df_B.RecDate)`
 - `JoinType = 1` (same_time)